KyleRobb1/QikTix-UK-1/README.md

 QikTix UK is a modern, full-stack event ticketing platform built with Next.js, React, Framer Motion, and Supabase.
 This platform provides a comprehensive solution for event organizers and attendees, with features like secure ticket purchasing, mobile e-tickets with QR codes, and real-time event management.

+## Deployment

+The application is deployed on Vercel and uses Supabase for backend services including authentication and database.

 ## Features

 - **User Authentication**: Email/password and social login via Supabase Auth